visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/ICS/Poincare_operator.rst

     Use the poloidal winding value

 Fieldline Order
-    Use input order of the seeds used to generate the fieldlines
+    Use input order of the seeds used to generate the integral curves.

 Point Order
     Use the puncture point index